tranchesllc/tranches-nexrender-server/README.md

 ## Running the servers

+-   if on windows. make sure to run everything as administrator (open cmd as an administrator, navigate to project directory, then run the commands bellow)
 -   run nexrender server `node nexrender/server.js`
 -   run api `node api.js`
--   run nexrender worker `node nexrender/worker.js` (Note on windows: if it's your first time running this, open cmd as an administrator then run the nexrender worker command)
+-   run nexrender worker `node nexrender/worker.js`

 ### sample request post body